TheEveEye/SCR-Realism-Project/README.md

 We achieve this, by manually recording timetables for all routes, and use those to create a more realistic shift experience.

 Wanna help?
 Join us at https://discord.gg/D4mjTAKGKA

-This repository is licensed under the terms of the MIT license.